ar-nelson/osmosis-js/README.md

 The first time an Osmosis instance is created, it generates a Peer ID and a public/private keypair.
 This data should be saved to disk, and loaded every time this Osmosis instance is started.

-Osmosis uses two kinds of sockets: broadcast UDP sockets that send heartbeat packets, and unicast TCP sockets that send [sodium][sodium]-encrypted, [zstandard][zstd]-compressed [JSON-RPC][jsonrpc] messages.
+Osmosis uses two kinds of sockets: broadcast UDP sockets that send heartbeat packets, and unicast TCP sockets that send [Monocypher][monocypher]-encrypted, [zstandard][zstd]-compressed [JSON-RPC][jsonrpc] messages.

 When a TCP socket is opened, each side sends its 16-byte Peer ID to the other.
 All subsequent TCP messages are formatted like this: